gu-lseg/intro-to-programming/source/objects_names.rst

 Now, if you change your mind you need only update one value.

-Also our programatic definition mirrors more the mathematical defintion in that the lenguth of a square's side is irrelevant to its nature as a square.
+Note that our programatic definition mirrors the mathematical defintion in that the lenguth of a square's side is irrelevant to its nature as a square.

-So names help you:
+Names help in:

-- program efficiently.
+- efficient programming.
-- capture meaning.
+- capturing meaning.

 Tip:

-    When you find yourself needing to replace many similar values in order to update your code, using names is worth considering.
+    If you find yourself needing to replace many similar values in order to update your code, using names is worth considering.

 Exercises